wlmccrae/shapeshifters/journals/lotus_mccrae.md

 Developed and completed API planning for our project.

 24 March 2023
-Discussed what database we would use and set up our Gitlab repository.
+Discussed what database we would use (PostGres) and set up our Gitlab repository.
+Will do coding as a group for the entire backend.
+Fridays we will break after the last attendance token to give our brains a rest.